x-atlas-consortia/uuid-api/README.md

 flask run -p 5001
 ````

-## Local testing against HuBMAP Gateway
+## Local testing against HuBMAP Gateway in a containerized environment

-For running the uuid-api service behind the gateway, we'll build docker images for each project and set up the configurations.

-This also requires to have the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway) running locally because it creates the network for communication between these two docker-compose projects.
+This option allows you to setup all the pieces (gateway for authentication, MySQL database server...) in a containerized environment with docker and docker-compose.
+This requires to have the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway) running locally.

-### Overview of tools
+### Required tools

 - [Docker](https://docs.docker.com/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)